Logo Voyage

 • Town centre is agreeable 19th century low rise, the best of it is along Market St. Traffic there is southbound, eddying clockwise via Upper Chapel St northbound.
 The castle has completely gone, leaving a green space east side of the centre.

-• 3 Museum of Country Life, Turlough Park House F23 HY31 (5 km east of Castlebar off N5), +353 94 903 1755.
+• 53.8839-9.20793 Turlough Park (Folklife Museum), Turlough Park House F23 HY31, +353 94 903 1755.
 Su M 1-5PM, Tu-Sa 10AM-5PM.
 This branch of the National Museum depicts arts and crafts of rural Ireland, mainly 1850-1950.
 It's in a modern building by the Victorian Gothic Turlough House.
 Free.
+OSM directions

-• Turlough Round Tower is some 500 m north of the museum and may date to 1000 AD.
+• Turlough Round Tower is 500 m north of the museum and may date to 1000 AD.
 It's a well preserved but unusually stubby specimen.

-• 4 Michael Davitt Museum, Strade (16 km east of Castlebar on N84), +353 94 903 1942.
-Tu-Sa 10:30AM-5:30PM.
-Davitt (1846-1906) was born here but when he was 4 the family were evicted for rent arrears.
-They moved to Lancashire, where he began work in a cotton mill but lost his right arm in the machinery.
+• 53.9214-9.12944 Michael Davitt Museum, Strade F26 FX27, +353 94 903 1942.
+M-Sa 10AM-5PM.
+Davitt (1846-1906) was born here but when he was four the family were evicted for rent arrears.
+They moved to Lancashire, where he worked in a cotton mill but lost his right arm in the machinery.
 Thus radicalised, he went on to join the Irish Republican Brotherhood, campaigning with Parnell on land reform and Home Rule, and serving two spells in prison.
 The museum is in an old church used before the Penal Laws outlawed Catholic masses.
-Adult €5, child €3.
+Adult €8, child €3.
+OSM directions

 • Strade Abbey is next to the Davitt Museum, and he's buried here.
 It was founded as a Franciscan friary in 1240 but in 1252 switched to Dominican, then burnt down.
 Rebuilt, it continued until Dissolution in 1578.
 The best feature of the ruin is the tomb in the chancel.